privacy-tech-lab/gpc-privacy-choice/README.md

   <img width="600" alt="Mute Interaction History screenshot." src="https://user-images.githubusercontent.com/54873610/169371757-e957143b-e7a2-4973-9bf4-e11c87e825d7.png">
 </p>

-## 5. Full Developer's Guide to Implement GPC Privacy Choice
+## 5. Full Developer Set-Up Guide to Implement GPC Privacy Choice

 **NOTE: In order to create a Firebase project, you need 'Cloud Resource Manager project creation' to be enabled.
 This may be disabled if you are using an institutional account.**